Peter Pond highlights

 It can be argued, therefore, that without Pond there probably would have been no Lewis and Clark Expedition.
 Peter Pond is an overlooked North American hero who deserves more attention than he has received.
 The United States had its Lewis and Clark Bicentennial 2003-2006.
 Canada observed the Mackenzie Bicentennial with much fanfare in 1993.

-David Chapin, author of "Freshwater Passages: The Trade and Travels of Peter Pond," will speak at the Sept.
+David Chapin, author of "Freshwater Passages: The Trade and Travels of Peter Pond," spoke at the Sept.
 22, 2014 meeting of the Milford Historical Society.